MyceliasCoin/loan-data-kaggle/README.md

 	# log in as default postgres user
 	sudo -u postgres -i

+It is recommended to create a separate user instead of leveraging the existing 'postgres' superuser.
+Guide for creating a separate user can be found [here](https://chartio.com/resources/tutorials/how-to-change-a-user-to-superuser-in-postgresql/), but for simplicity we will work with the 'postgres' superuser.

 	# change default postgres user password
 	psql ALTER USER postgres PASSWORD 'myPassword';